reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] The bug that API session shortcut keys are not working.

 ## v1.1.7 <small><small>*2023-08-07*</small></small>
-- 🚀 [New] Support export and import Reqable api collections.
+- 🚀 [NEW] Support export and import Reqable api collections.
-- 🚀 [New] API editor added `Follow Debug` shortcut icon.
+- 🚀 [NEW] API editor added `Follow Debug` shortcut icon.
-- 🚀 [New] The traffic list supports `client address` search terms.
+- 🚀 [NEW] The traffic list supports `client address` search terms.
-- 🚀 [New] Added a button to clear the results in the URL codec tool.
+- 🚀 [NEW] Added a button to clear the results in the URL codec tool.
 - 💪 [Opt] Added error message display in the URL codec tool.
 - 💪 [Opt] Cleaning strategy of history cache files.
 - 💪 [Opt] API collection naming and renaming verification.